mitre-public/boogie/boogie-conformance/README.md

-This is the boogie module primarily centered around dynamic programming concepts.
-In the case of boogie this is typically used to evaluate the conformance of an aircraft to a particular set of legs.
-These legs could be from multiple or a single procedure, include airway legs or etc. All that matters is they implement the boogie-conformance scorable interface.

-The algorithm itself is a simple two-step computation:
-1) Each individual ConformablePoint is scored against the set of
+# Boogie conformance

+# Module overview

+<p>This module within the Boogie software project provides collection of interfaces for understanding the conformance of flights to particular
+leg types as well as models for how those different legs should be flown.</p>